Trekky12/kburns-slideshow/README.md

 ## Prerequisites

 kburns-slideshow is a python application and needs Python 3 installed.
-The videos are generated with [FFmpeg](https://ffmpeg.org/) which is needed in Version 3.
+The videos are generated with [FFmpeg](https://ffmpeg.org/) which is needed in Version 3 or 4.
-FFprobe is used to extract the duration, width and height of input videos.
+FFprobe (comes with FFmpeg) is used to extract the duration, width and height of input videos.

 To sync the slide changes to the background music the music onsets are extracted with [aubio](https://aubio.org/).